Will the IRS push back Tax Day 2020? How the April 15 due date to file taxes could change

-If the idea of getting your federal tax returns filed by the April 15 deadline is stressing you out, you may find comfort in knowing the IRS could grant a request to push back the filing date a few months.
-A House of Representatives committee made the case to the IRS on Feb.
-18 that automatically extending the deadline to file (without people needing to file for an extension) would give taxpayers much-needed relief from the financial fallout of the COVID-19 pandemic.
-Tax season is also shorter this year, having started Feb.
-12 instead of the end of January as usual, giving people less time to file.
+For many people in the US, tax season is a stressful time of year -- and this year, the time to file is shorter than in previous years.
+However, there's hope, as the IRS could give the OK to push back the tax due date a few months.
+A House of Representatives committee, which asked the IRS for a nationwide extension, is waiting to hear back.

-Because of the coronavirus, which has caused widespread job loss and pushed millions into poverty, the IRS shifted back the federal tax-filing deadline in 2020 to July 15, to give taxpayers additional time to file.
+Extending the deadline throughout the country (instead of individuals filing extensions separately) could give taxpayers financial relief, as they're already experiencing hard times due to the coronavirus pandemic.
+The IRS shifted the deadline back to July 15 last year to help struggling families who had experienced job loss due to COVID-19 company closures across the country.

-Pushing back this year's tax filing deadline could affect more than just your federal tax return.
-With Congress tying missing stimulus payments to this year's tax filings, and in some cases likely using your 2020 income to determine the amount of a third stimulus check, postponing the federal tax filing deadline could have a significant impact on your financial situation.
-Here's what we know about this year's Tax Day and how moving it back could affect you.
+However, if the tax filing deadline gets pushed back this year, it could affect more than your tax refund, if you're expecting one.
+This year, your missing stimulus payments will be linked to your taxes, and your 2020 income could determine how much money you'll get in a third stimulus check, plus it could affect when you'd receive a payment.
+Here's what you need to know about this year's Tax Day and how moving it back could affect you in more ways than one.

-What exactly did the House ask the IRS to do about this year's tax deadline?
+What is the House asking the IRS to do about this year's tax deadline?

 On Feb.
 18, the House Ways and Means Committee sent a letter to the IRS, urging the agency to delay the deadline to file your tax return this year beyond April 15.